Logicmn/pyx/README.md

 **What is PYX?**
 ---------------------------------
-PYX is a flexible program that simulates the trading of equity using different algorthms.
-The algorthm currently being used is a [mean reversion](http://www.investopedia.com/terms/m/meanreversion.asp?lgl=no-infinite) strategy.
+PYX is a flexible program that simulates the trading of equity using different algorithms.
+The algorithm currently being used is a [mean reversion](http://www.investopedia.com/terms/m/meanreversion.asp?lgl=no-infinite) strategy.
 PYX buys and sells shares of stock based on the price compared to its upper and lower bollinger bands.

 **What PYX does:**